 - Sad Clown: Like most comedians, he suffered from depression with his failed marriages.
+He also got tired of the Monty Python format quickly and left after three seasons.
 His conversations with psychiatrist Robin Skynner led to the popular books Families and How To Survive Them and Life And How To Survive It.

 - Silly Walk: Not the Trope Namer, since other comedians before him have had silly walks, but he could be the Trope Codifier.
 A famous Monty Python sketch has him as the Minister of Silly Walks and he goosestepped another funny walk in the Fawlty Towers episode "The Germans".
 It's one of his trademarks, though he doesn't particularly like the fact that he is pigeonholed for "such a ordinary and simple joke."